When my Old English Sheepdog, Miracle, gazes at me adoringly, and I feel a rush of love. I wondered if dogs love us back in the same way?

 Proof in fMRI Studies

-Berns feels that his findings could have important implications concerning the way that dogs are treated, and that since they have feeling similar to humans, they should be treated more humanely.
-He makes a great case for this in his New York Times Oped "Dogs Are People Too."
+Berns feels that his findings could have important implications concerning the way that dogs are treated.
+Since they have feelings that similar to humans, he believes they should be treated more humanely.
+He makes a great case for this in his New York Times op-ed, "Dogs Are People Too."

 The Proof Is in the Yawn